Fleeing chaos and hardship, Lebanese have begun braving perilous seas

 Lisheen hadn’t thought much about what might be waiting for him in Cyprus, where Lebanese who’d made it have set up WhatsApp groups to help new arrivals find housing and work.
 Nor did he know how dangerous the crossing could be when an acquaintance connected him with two Lebanese men who promised to get him on a boat.

-He sold his refrigerator, a couch and his dishes to scrape together the 5 million-lira fee (about $3,300) and met several of his neighbors at the docks.
+He sold his refrigerator, a couch and his dishes to scrape together the 5 million-lira fee (about $3,300 at the official exchange rate or about $675 on the black market) and met several of his neighbors at the docks.
 It is unclear how many people ultimately crammed aboard the small craft, but Lisheen said he counted 47, half of them Lebanese and half Syrian.

 The smugglers collected the passengers’ bags of clothing, food, water and phones and said it would all be carried in a second craft that would meet them a few miles offshore.
 No second boat ever appeared.
 For hours, and then days, they drifted without fuel in the searing sun.